carlonluca/docker-mldonkey/README.md

 # mldonkey docker image

-This repository hosts the Dockerfile for building mldonkey docker image.
-Note that this image includes both the current version of mldonkey from the official repo https://github.com/ygrek/mldonkey, more fixes from my fork https://github.com/carlonluca/mldonkey, a new websocket interface for mldonkey and a new responsibe webapp from https://github.com/carlonluca/mldonkey-next.
+This repository hosts the Dockerfile for building the mldonkey docker image.

+This image includes:

+* mldonkey core from the [official mldonkey repo](https://github.com/ygrek/mldonkey);
+* additional patches from my [mldonkey fork](https://github.com/carlonluca/mldonkey);
+* [mldonkey-next](https://github.com/carlonluca/mldonkey-next), a modern web client for mldonkey written in Angular (see the [official repo](https://github.com/carlonluca/mldonkey-next) for other native clients).

 ![Screenshot](shot.png)